mrcaidev/homepage/src/pages/blog/posts/everything-you-need-to-know-about-100-continue.md

 ![no-100-continue.png](https://s2.loli.net/2022/10/31/csFAeiqNnIUVQrB.png)

-Now we've already had a rough idea of how "100 Continue" works, let's take a closer look, from server, client and proxy's perspective respectively.
+Now that we've already had a rough idea of how "100 Continue" works, let's take a closer look, from the server, the client and the proxy's perspective respectively.

 ## 🔍 Client Behaviors